xtclang/xvm/README.md

-To submit a contributor agreement, sign up for very hard work, fork over a giant pile of cash, or in case of emergency: "info _at_ xtclang _dot_ org", but please understand if we cannot respond to every email.
+To submit a contributor agreement, sign up for very hard work, fork over a giant pile of cash, or in case of emergency: "info _at_ xtclang _dot_ org", but please understand if we cannot respond to every e.mail.
 Thank you.